Maine Auto Dealer Bond— $25K to $100K by Annual Volume

 The MVD-390 bond protects the Maine Secretary of State and any individual, firm, or organization that suffers a loss due to a dealership's regulatory noncompliance.
 This includes failure to deliver titles, misrepresentation of vehicle condition, odometer fraud, failure to disclose damage history, and other violations of Title 29-A. The surety pays valid claims up to the full bond amount.

 Your MVD-390 bond runs concurrently with your dealer license and must be renewed before it expires.
+The Bureau of Motor Vehicles will suspend your license immediately if your bond lapses.
 We send reminders 60 days before expiration.
 At renewal, your bond amount may change if your sales volume moved to a different tier.
 Most renewals are approved within 1 business day.
-Never let your bond lapse -- the Bureau of Motor Vehicles will suspend your license immediately.